SSchlumberger Fellows: Chanh’s Open Door Policy

 Chanh Cao Minh—Schlumberger Fellow and Director of Measurements, Drilling and Reservoir Characterization Groups

 What attracted me to Schlumberger early in my career was the possibility to live and work around the world.
-Now, after 39 years with the company, what makes me stay is the unique culture that bonds all of us at Schlumberger.
+Now, after more than 40 years with the company, what makes me stay is the unique culture that bonds all of us at Schlumberger.
 Once during a training trip to France, Andrew Gould, former CEO, called me into his office as I was passing by hurriedly, and during our conversation, he told me that his door was always open to young field engineers.
 (1978 picture of me sitting on the Formation Density Compensated (FDC) logging tool at the British Training Center (BTC) in Livingston, Scotland, UK).

 This example of accessibility to management is something that I have always liked about Schlumberger, but what really mattered that day was the sense of a culture that I shared with everyone, from the CEO to field personnel.
 Throughout my career, I value the discussions that I have had with many distinguished people in the company and in the industry.
 One never knows enough in a discipline as large and complex as Reservoir Characterization while drilling and wireline logging.